Home Medical Malpractice Emergency Room Error

 Emergency Room Errors and the Law

 Emergency room errors are considered medical malpractice under the law.
 In order to prove medical malpractice occurred, you must prove that the doctor, nurse, or other healthcare professional was negligent.
-A negligent medical professional is one who failed to use reasonable care in treating a patient, resulting in damage to the patient.
-There are three elements required to hold a doctor legally responsible for a patient’s injuries:
+A negligent medical professional is one who fails to use reasonable care in treating a patient, resulting in damage to the patient.

 Back to Top